FACTBOX-Europe's plan to tackle winter energy crisis | Headlines

 Industry groups say most of Europe's wind farms are not reaping windfall profits from high energy prices because they sell their power under fixed-price contracts, many of them government support schemes - raising questions about how much money the EU measure would raise.
 PROFIT SHARING FOR FOSSIL FUEL FIRMS

 Companies that have made bumper profits from selling fossil fuels at record prices would be required to make a financial contribution to help citizens and industries grappling with sky-high bills, under the EU's draft plans.
-EU countries would introduce a temporary "solidarity contribution" for oil, gas, coal and refining companies established in the EU.
-These firms would make a contribution of a third of their "taxable surplus profits made in the fiscal year 2022", according to the draft.
+EU countries would introduce a temporary windfall profit levy for oil, gas, coal and refining companies established in the EU.
+It would apply to 33% of these firms' "taxable surplus profits made in the fiscal year 2022", according to the draft.

 The draft EU proposal would impose a mandatory target for countries to cut electricity consumption this winter, to ensure Europe has enough fuel to last the colder months.
 EU gas storage is now 84% full, exceeding the EU's pre-winter filling target.
 But analysts say Europe will still need to slash gas use over winter, to avoid storage facilities running dry.
 EU countries have already agreed to curb their gas demand this winter - and electricity use could be next.